 "But (Christopher Jones, Vice President for Research at the Regional Plan Association) and others argue that by focusing so exclusively on the five boroughs, and failing to acknowledge the regional nature of housing and jobs, of the economy writ large, the city is short-shrifting its residents, some of whom might be more than willing to move to some nice, transit-oriented development in the burbs, were the cost differential persuasive."There is, of course, some push back from the 'burbs'.

 Plus, in those surrounding municipalities you have local bureaucrats and plutocrats who have no intention of losing their salaries, titles, and influence at the local level.
-After all, why would we need to keep multiple, municipal police and fire departments—each run by their own salaried bureaucracy—when they could all be consolidated under the NYPD and FDNY?
+After all, why would we need to keep multiple, municipal police and fire departments—each run by their own salaried commisioner and bureaucracy—when they could all be consolidated under the NYPD and FDNY, each with their one commisioner?
 Good luck convincing those who benefit from these local bureaucracies to give it all up.

-To that end, I would argue that it would easier and more efficient to consolidate all the city and suburban transit; that it's time to get rid of all the LIRR, Metro-North, PATH, NJ Transit, and all the regional bus ticket/fare prices and run everything on NYC subway/bus fare, complete with free transfers between NYC and regional transit.
-Basically, NYC bus and subway fare for everyone from Poughkeepsie to New Haven, and from Montauk to Trenton.
+To that end, I would argue that it would easier and more efficient to consolidate all the city and suburban transit.
+It's time to get rid of all the disparate ticket/fare prices for the LIRR, Metro-North, PATH, NJ Transit, and regional bus companies and run everything on a MetroCard swipe, including free transfers between city and suburban transit.
+Basically, a single MetroCard swipe could take you from Poughkeepsie, NY to Trenton, NJ and from New Haven, CT to Montauk, NY via bus and rail.
 It would not only make the surrounding region an affordable alternative to the city, but also decrease suburban car-dependency and increase transit ridership, while spurring both the revival of old, pre-war, railroad suburbs like Yonkers and spur the construction of new transit-oriented developments.

 The de Blasio administration's plans to create more affordable housing and increase density should still be pursued, but they are not an end to itself.
 Especially in light of all the opposition and hardships they cause.